TanStack/table/docs/framework/angular/angular-table.md

 #### Rendering a TemplateRef

-In order to render a Component into a specific column header/cell/footer, you can pass a `FlexRenderComponent` instantiated with your `ComponentType`, being able to pass inputs and injector as optional parameters.
+To render a Component into a specific column header/cell/footer, you can pass a `FlexRenderComponent instantiated with your `ComponentType, with the ability to include optional parameters such as inputs and an injector.

 ```ts
 import {FlexRenderComponent} from "@tanstack/angular-table";